CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 >Holmes gave an ejaculation of impatience:

->&quot;It has been pouring rain and blowing a hurricane ever since/1 said he. &quot;It will be harder to read now than that palimpsest.
+>&quot;It has been pouring rain and blowing a hurricane ever since,&qote; said he. &quot;It will be harder to read now than that palimpsest.
 Well, well, it can&#39;t be helped.
 What did you do, Hopkins after you had made certain that you had made certain of nothing?&quot;

 But, although harder than palimpsest reading, Mr. Holmes went to the grass border in question, and had no difficulty in reading it glibly.
 Here is the scene:

 >&quot;This is the garden path of which I spoke, Mr. Holmes.

->I&#39;ll pledge my word there was no mark on it yesterday.&quot;
+I&#39;ll pledge my word there was no mark on it yesterday.&quot;

 >&quot;On which side were the marks on the grass?&quot;